mike-ward/mike-ward.github.io/_posts/2012-06-27-learning-fndash-parameterized-active-patterns.md

 ---
 layout: post
-title:  Learning F#&ndash; Parameterized Active Patterns
+title: 'Learning F#&ndash; Parameterized Active Patterns'
 ---
 I've been teaching myself F#, Microsoft's functional language for .NET and blogging about it from time to time.
 Here are links to my previous articles.